RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_SecondaryStructure_type.md

 -   **use_abego**: XRW TO DO
 -   **compute_pose_secstruct_by_dssp**: XRW TO DO
 -   **threshold**: XRW TO DO
+-   **treat_L_as_D**: Let loops be H-bonded in such a way that they may be detected as E or H?
+ABEGO string still checked.
 -   **residue_selector**: The name of the already defined ResidueSelector that will be used by this object
 -   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter